** UPDATED in June 2018 **

 At the other end of the scale, if you exceed the limits that Google consider to be ‘natural’ within content then you will trigger a ranking filter and will either drop down the rankings or will not appear at all for that search term.

 Google has hundreds of these filters, which work in conjunction with your back-link profile to apply relevance.

-If you have a higher percentage of keyword rich links pointing to a page, then your on-page keyword density needs to be lower, whereas if you have few or none keyword rich links aimed at the page, then your on-page keyword density can be higher (within limitations).
+If you have a higher percentage of keyword rich links pointing to a page, then your on-page keyword density needs to be lower, whereas if you have few or no keyword rich links aimed at the page, then your on-page keyword density can be higher (within limitations of course).

 This balance makes it quite tricky to compare your site with your competitors, because while it might make sense to mimic the top ranked sites page content keyword density, unless your back-link profile also mimics your competitors, you won’t achieve the same result.